What is Chagas disease?

 - Your description of symptoms

 - Your travel history.
-This is because Chagas is often, though not always, caught in Central or South America.
+This is because Chagas is often, though not always, caught in Latin America.

 - A physical exam